carlos815/portfolio-blog/content/blog/blog/en/pomodoro-context-api/index.md

   const onScreenTime = status == Status.Play ? endTime - now : timeRemaining
 ```

-If the timer is running, you show `endTime - now`, else just show time remaining.
-They are technically the same, but remember that `now` updates every 250 ms.
+Translation: When the timer is running, you show `endTime - now`, which updates every 250 ms. When the timer is not running, show `timeRemaining`, which updates whenever we call `setTimeRemaining`

 This time is expressed in milliseconds.
 You could just throw onScreenTime in the interface and be done with it, but we ain't cavemen.

 ![Timer in milliseconds](./nimation.gif)

-We will express that hot mess in seconds and minutes.These functions will help:
+We will convert that hot mess into seconds and minutes.
+These functions will help:

 ```tsx
 const minDigits = (numStr: String, digits: Number) => {